pasadinhas/oauth-4-laravel/README.md

     - SoundCloud
     - Vkontakte
     - Yammer
-- more to come!

-To learn more about Lusitanian/PHPoAuthLib go [here](https://github.com/Lusitanian/PHPoAuthLib)
+To learn more about pasadinhas/PHPoAuthLib go [here](https://github.com/pasadinhas/PHPoAuthLib)

 ## Installation

-Add oauth-4-laravel to your composer.json file:
+Add oauth-4-laravel to your composer.json file (1.2.0 is the recomended version, feel free to use what you want/need):

 ```
 "require": {
-  "pasadinhas/oauth-4-laravel": "dev-master"
+  "pasadinhas/oauth-4-laravel": "1.2.0"
 }
 ```